SplaatSites/EDGE_Editor/README.md

 # EDGE Level Editor
-A C# based Level Editor for EDGE
+A cross-platform C# based Level Editor for EDGE, that aims to make levels that work for the PC, Mobile and Console versions of EDGE.